calvyntwh/techdocs/Technical Document V2.1 - English Version/en/02-BCBNetwork/BCBSideChain/01-SideChainRegistration.md

 ### 1.2 Set the list of public access paths for the main chain

 After registering organizations, you need to set a list of public access paths for the main chain, that is OpenURLs, such as: `["http://localhost:46657"]`, the communication between the side chain and the main chain depends on the OpenURLs, if do not set it will cause the transaction sending from the side chain to the main chain can not be completed.
-We take the main chian id is `local`, OpenURLs is `["http://localhost:46657"]` as the example to show how to use bcc tools to complete the OpenURLs settings of the main chain.
+We take the main chain id is `local`, OpenURLs is `["http://localhost:46657"]` as the example to show how to use bcc tools to complete the OpenURLs settings of the main chain.

 ```shell
 ./bcc call --contract netgovernance --method SetOpenURLs --splitBy @ --params  private chain chainID@[\"http://localhost:46657\"] --gasLimit 10000000 --orgName genesis --name owner --password Ab1@Cd3$